ClickerMonkey/aits/packages/core/README.md

 ## Contributing

 Contributions are welcome!
-See the main [@aits repository](https://github.com/ClickerMonkey/aits) for contribution guidelines.
+See the main [@aeye repository](https://github.com/ClickerMonkey/aeye) for contribution guidelines.

 ## License